The Accord on Safety

 We need brands to sign the Accord

-#ProtectProgress Take immediate action by tweeting and/or e-mailing brands.
+#ProtectProgress Take immediate action by signing the petition.

 What is the problem?

-The Bangladesh Accord is so successful because it is a binding agreement that has real punishments for brands, retailers, and factories who do not take enough action.
+The Accord is so successful because it is a binding agreement that has real punishments for brands, retailers, and factories who do not take enough action.
 Unions take up half of the seats in the Accord's governance structures and can hold brands accountable.
-The original Accord ran for five years, and the follow-up Accord ran for three years.
+The original Accord ran for five years, and the follow-up Accords ran for respectively three and two years.
+The current International Accord will run for six years.
 Each time we had to campaign hard to convince brands that they need to continue their commitment to factory safety.

 It's paramount to ensure that all brands sign on to the International Accord.
 Not doing so means willingly putting workers' lives at risk.
 It is also vital to ensure that the process to expand the Accord to other countries moves swiftly.
 Workers can no longer wait for safe factories.
 Brands have the power to make real changes in their supply chain, they just need to feel the right pressure from all of us to start moving.